From Business Goals to Technical Solutions: How We Built a Custom Single-Page E-Commerce Website

 Company Summary

-We were introduced to this family run, small business focused in manufacturing in 2018.
-This customer's CEO was in the beginning stages of his dream project and looking for an e-commerce software solution to allow customers to fully customize one of their manufactured products.
-This was not our customer's first pursuit of the project.
-In their first attempt, after investing a lot of resources into a software vendor, they did not receive the final result they were hoping for.
-The pressure was on for us to deliver.
+We were introduced to this family-run, small business focused on manufacturing in 2018.
+This customer's CEO was in the beginning stages of his dream project and looking for an e-commerce software solution to allow customers to customize one of their manufactured products fully.

 Services